vserova/book/pages/ch_cgi.md

         TCmdList m_cmd;
     };

-The <span class="nctnt ncbi-func">AddCommand()</span> method is used when a resource is being initialized, to add commands to the command list.
-Given a <span class="nctnt ncbi-class">CCgiRequest</span> object defined in a particular context <span class="nctnt ncbi-var">ctx</span>, [HandleRequest(ctx)](http://www.ncbi.nlm.nih.gov/IEB/ToolBox/CPP_DOC/lxr/ident?i=HandleRequest) compares entries in the context's request to commands in <span class="nctnt ncbi-var">m\_cmd</span>.
-The first command in <span class="nctnt ncbi-var">m\_cmd</span> that matches an entry in the request is then executed (see below), and the request is considered "handled".
+The `AddCommand()` method is used when a resource is being initialized, to add commands to the command list.
+Given a `CCgiRequest` object defined in a particular context `ctx`, [HandleRequest(ctx)](http://www.ncbi.nlm.nih.gov/IEB/ToolBox/CPP_DOC/lxr/ident?i=HandleRequest) compares entries in the context's request to commands in `m_cmd`.
+The first command in `m_cmd` that matches an entry in the request is then executed (see below), and the request is considered "handled".
 If desired, a default command can be installed that will execute when no matching command is found.
-The default command is defined by implementing the pure virtual function <span class="nctnt ncbi-func">GetDefaultCommand()</span>.
-The [CNcbiResPresentation](http://www.ncbi.nlm.nih.gov/IEB/ToolBox/CPP_DOC/doxyhtml/classCNcbiResPresentation.html) class is an abstract base class, and the member function, <span class="nctnt ncbi-func">GetPresentation()</span>, returns 0.
+The default command is defined by implementing the pure virtual function `GetDefaultCommand()`.
+The [CNcbiResPresentation](http://www.ncbi.nlm.nih.gov/IEB/ToolBox/CPP_DOC/doxyhtml/classCNcbiResPresentation.html) class is an abstract base class, and the member function, `GetPresentation()`, returns 0.
 It is provided as a hook for implementing interfaces between information resources (e.g., databases) and CGI applications.

     class CNcbiCommand
     {